 How to Become a Dental Assistant

 Dental assistants need to complete the necessary training and certification for the state where they work.
 The requirements of each state vary, as some require dental assistants to become certified through passing the Certified Dental Assistant (CDA) exam.
-You can prepare to join this growing career field by earning your associate degree or diploma in dental assisting.
+You can prepare to join this growing career field and increase your earning potential by earning your associate degree or diploma in dental assisting.

 Pro Tip: With Herzing University's Minneapolis campus, you have a path to earn dental assisting and dental hygiene credentials in 4 years!
 Through this unique pathway, you can start your dental assisting career in as little as 24 months, then continue to study for a dental hygiene career while you work.
 Learn more about this pathway here.